 A good restaurant by day turns into an even better bar at night.
 Regardless of the hour, this multifaceted Mexican-inspired joint serves around 150 different kinds of tequila and mezcal.

 Average price: $12 for a margarita

 Spirit(s) of 1776: The marble bar top is reclaimed from Philadelphia's Independence Hall, which helps to explain why this Lower East Side hangout is named after a neighborhood in Los Angeles.
 Wait.
 No it doesn't.

 Don't judge a bar by its cover (or name).
 With a crowded dance floor in back blasting popular modern tunes and a few oldies, this spot appeals to boozy twentysomethings who relish getting a little sloppy.

-Average price: $7 for a beer
+Average price: $7 for a beer during happy hour

 The missing ingredient: The bar's cocktail menu features plenty of fanciful mixed drinks, albeit with one staple element missing.
 Take, for instance, their negroni, proudly made with "no campari," or their Whippet Rush, which, as noted, comes with "no balloon."

 True to its musical roots, the club-rich neighborhood hosts plenty of concerts featuring mainly local or indie bands.
 Here's where to see them.

 This dive bar and concert hall hosts emerging musicians every weekend, along with rock 'n' roll karaoke—with a live band—on Monday nights.